“Now, there is no gatekeeper.

 Consider new and traditional channels – from getting in touch with your local newspaper, to buying Facebook ads, there are lots of options.
 Don’t rule anything out, even if initially it takes you quite a way outside your comfort zone – it’s often worth playing around and seeing how you get on.

-You have to be realistic and remember that even if your book could be a masterpiece, there is a lot of noise and competition in today’s world and it takes real perseverance to make your book successful.
-However, if you have self-published your book, success will taste all the sweeter when it comes!
-So, stay focused and positive but be prepared for hard work…and don’t quit your day job just yet!
+It’s important to be realistic and remember that even if your book is a masterpiece, there is a lot of noise and competition in the current book market and it takes real perseverance to make your book successful.
+However, if you have self-published your book, success will taste all the sweeter when it comes.
+So, stay focused and positive but be prepared for hard work… and don’t quit your day job just yet!

-Self-publishing is an industry which is changing all the time.
-There are lots of different players out there and printers themselves are developing their technology in a way that is opening up lots of new options.
-There are plenty of new opportunities emerging online and in terms of digital publishing too.
+Self-publishing is an industry that is changing all the time.
+There are lots of different players out there and printers who are developing their technology in a way that is opening up lots of new options.
+There are plenty of new opportunities emerging online in terms of digital publishing, too.
 Whatever the future holds for self-publishing, it’s sure to get bigger and better!
+It’s such an exciting time for writers, and we are so pleased to be working in such an exciting industry.

 The variety of options available when it comes to self-publishing means that the amount of money it costs largely depends on how much you can afford to spend.

-Just because you can self-publish at a low cost through online services, it doesn’t necessarily mean that you should aim to do everything for as little money as possible.
+Just because you can self-publish at a low cost through online services such as CompletelyNovel, it doesn’t necessarily mean that you should aim to do everything for as little money as possible.
 What it does mean is that you can focus your cash on the most important aspects for you.